thecuong064/my-todo-list/README.md

 # my-todo-list
-A small project about todo list
+A small Android native app project about todo list